anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ~~~
 {:cddl #fig:domain-name title="Domain Name Definition"}

-Names are compresessed by pointing to existing labels in the message.
+Names are compressed by pointing to existing labels in the message.
 CBOR objects are typically decoded depth-first.
 Whenever we encounter a label we take the value of a counter _c_ as the position of that label.
 The counter _c_ is then increased.

 A tag TBDt may follow any sequence of labels, even an empty sequence.
 This tag TBDt encapsulates an unsigned integer _i_ which points to a label at position _i_.
-_i_ MUST be lesser than _c_.
+_i_ MUST be smaller than _c_.
-A name then is decoded as any label that then preceeded tag TBDt(_i_) and all labels including and following at position _i_ are appended.
+A name then is decoded as any label that then preceded tag TBDt(_i_) and all labels including and following at position _i_ are appended.
 This includes any further occurrence of tag TBDt after the referenced label sequence, though the decoding stops after this tag was recursively decoded.

-For instance, the name "www.example.org" can be encountered twice in the expample in
+For instance, the name "www.example.org" can be encountered twice in the example in
 {{fig:name-compression-example}} (notated in CBOR Extended Diagnostic Notation, see {{-edn}}).

 ~~~ cbor-diag